Stormwater Management

 Santa Clara Valley Urban Runoff Pollution Prevention Program (SCVURPPP)

+SCVURPPP is an association of fifteen municipal agencies in Santa Clara Valley that share a common National Pollutant Discharge Elimination System (NPDES) permit to discharge stormwater to South San Francisco Bay.
 In 1997, EOA was retained by SCVURPPP to serve as Program management staff and provide assistance with the institutional, regulatory, fiscal, and technical aspects of implementing the Program’s Urban Runoff Management Plan (URMP).
 The firm’s relationship with SCVURPPP has continued ever since.
 Program management tasks have included:

 • regulatory liaison with the Water Board